 Grasses like CitraBlue come to the market as a result of years of dedicated effort and focus.
 Dr. Kevin Kenworthy and his colleagues at the University of Florida’s turfgrass breeding program are to receive all the credit for this outstanding new St. Augustinegrass.
 Click here to learn more details on Dr. Kenworthy’s breeding objectives that lead to the development of CitraBlue.
 Click here to read about the process of breeding a new turfgrass like CitraBlue.

 Pictured above is Floratam St. Augustine to the left with CitraBlue St. Augustine on the right.

 Pictured above is Gary Bradshaw standing over CitraBlue at J.W.
 Turf Farms

 CitraBlue™ ‘FSA1602’ St. Augustine grass was developed by the University of Florida’s turfgrass breeding program under a sponsored Research Service Agreement with the Turfgrass Producers of Florida, Inc. (TPF).
 CitraBlue St. Augustine is exclusively licensed to TPF by Florida Foundation Seed Producers, Inc., a direct support organization of the University of Florida.
-CitraBlue is marketed by Sod Solutions, Inc. and has become commercially available as of late 2019 with more widespread availability in the spring of 2020.
+CitraBlue is marketed by Sod Solutions, Inc. and is now available throughout Florida.